THE JOHN 3:5 PROJECT

 Even greater than the wealth of Job; God gives us time.
 Time is a period of “grace” by which we can turn from our ways, be reconciled to Him and to "allow" him to prepare us to meet him face to face; which we ALL will eventually (2 Corinthians 5:10-21).
 "We" chart the course of our eternal destination through the choices we make.
 NO soul is lost by God's choice.
 The bible says in:

-The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, NOT WILLING THAT ANY SHOULD PERISH, but that ALL SHOULD COME TO REPENTANCE
+2 Peter 3:9 The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, NOT WILLING THAT ANY SHOULD PERISH, but that "ALL" SHOULD COME TO REPENTANCE

 We must forego the vain pursuits and philosophies of the world and become totally focused on the "things of God" and pleasing him.
 God knows we have desires in this life and he is even willing to give us those things that are in his will.
 Matthew 6:33 reads "But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you." (also see Psalm 37:4).
 Nevertheless, our desires in this life should not distract from the reality that from the time of our conception we are simply "passing through" this life.
 As stated by our predecessor Job, we came with nothing and we will leave with nothing.